We must make housing an integral part of people's lifetime financial plans and encourage the saving habit, says TISA's Adrian Boulding.

 Conversely, for those at or approaching retirement, house price inflation is creating a huge amount of personal wealth tied up in retail housing, some studies estimating this to be higher than that invested in the stock market.

 However, significant barriers are preventing this housing wealth from being drawn into mainstream retirement planning.

 But we need to recognise that taking the first step on the housing ladder is getting harder by the day.
-TSIP's original research pointed to a population increasingly having to rent, while an estimated 3 million 20 to 34 year olds were living with their parents.
+TSIP's original research pointed to a population increasingly having to rent, while an estimated 3 million 20- to 34-year-olds live with their parents.

 Home ownership for people born between 1940 and 1960 typically reached 80 per cent of these age groups, however it has plateaued at 66 per cent for those born in the 1970s.

 Average house prices continued to increase - rising from 2.5 times earnings to 5 times earnings, with 7 to 8 times earnings in some parts of the country and 10 times earnings for the under 35s.